spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 # Spryk configuration reference
 ___

-All the spryks configs are located in `config/spryk/spryks` directory.
+All the Spryk definitions are located in the `config/spryk/spryks` directory.

-Example of spryk configuration.
+Example of Spryk configuration.
 ```yaml
 spryk: wrapper
 description: "Adds CRUD code for a Domain Entity."